DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/system-overview/index.rst

 - **User Interface**: It will cover the basic usage with the software.
 - **Data Type**: It will cover the supported datatype, and how to use it.
-- **3D Concept**: It will cover the basic concept for the 3d tranformation.
+- **3D Concept**: It will cover the basic concept for the 3d transformation.
-- **Recipe**: It will cover how to use the recipe to define mutliple picking object.
+- **Recipe**: It will cover how to use the recipe to define multiple picking object.
 Can skip for the first time reader.
 - **Tutorials**: It provides simple tutorials for using the software to achieve different goals.

 .. toctree::